-Insight sat down with one of the students, Esther Callcott, to discuss the leaps and bounds she’s making in the research space with CSU, and her plans for the future.
+Insight sat down with one of the students, Esther Callcott, to discuss the leaps and bounds she’s making in the research space with Charles Sturt University, and her plans for the future.

 Tackling the obesity epidemic